Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Results and Discussion

 In addition to the dependence on $\rho$, the model can predict the dependence of the interaction force on $z$, revealing the spatial structure of the plasma sheath.
-Figure 3C shows the reciprocal reduced force versus $z$ for particles 1 and 2 when $z_1=z_2=z$.
-At larger $z$, the force is nearly uniform, but then rises precipitously as $z$ decreases, more than a factor of two over a span of 200 $\upmu$m.
+Figure \hyperref[p3]{3\textit{C}} shows the reciprocal reduced force versus $z$ for particles 1 and 2 when $z_1=z_2=z$.
+At larger $z$, the force is nearly uniform, but then rises precipitously as $z$ decreases, more than a factor of two over a span of 200 $\mu$m.
 This sharp rise is mostly due to the variation of accumulated charge on each particle.
 In the bulk plasma, properties such as the ion and electron temperature and density are expected to be constant \cite{bohm1950effects, douglass2011dust}.
 Thus, the particle charge should also be constant.
 However, inside the plasma sheath, these properties change, and the charge on the particles can increase dramatically \cite{harper2020origin,douglass2012determination}.
-This is also evidenced by an increase of the Debye screening length ($\lambda$) at the boundary of the plasma sheath (Fig.~S1).
-Additionally, we show the model's prediction of the reduced environmental force ($\vec{f}_i^\text{env}$) in Fig. 3D.
-This force acts on each particle separately, and is due to local electric fields and ion drag forces that trap the particle and drive its vortical motion.
-Taken together, Fig.~3 shows how our ML model can turn the particle into non-intrusive, local probes of the plasma environment.
+This is also evidenced by an increase of the screening length ($\lambda$) at the boundary of the plasma sheath (Fig.~S1).
+Additionally, we show the model's prediction of the reduced environmental force ($\vec{f}_i^\text{env}$) in Fig.~\hyperref[p3]{3\textit{D}}.
+This force acts on each particle separately, and is due to local electric fields and ion drag forces that trap the particle and drive its vortical motion, {resulting in trajectories in the $xy$-plane that resemble Fig.~\hyperref[p1]{1\textit{D}}}.
+Taken together, Fig.~\hyperref[p3]{3} shows how our ML model can turn the particles into non-intrusive, local probes of the plasma environment.